Ghostbusters (franchise): Box office performance

+With the release of Ghostbusters: Afterlife, the Ghostbusters franchise hit $1 billion worldwide.

 Critical and public response

 Cultural impact

 According to the director commentary on the Ghostbusters DVD, the movie's cultural impact was felt almost immediately.
 The building that was Dana Barrett's apartment building in Ghostbusters has, since the release of the film, been known as the Ghostbusters Building, and along with the Hook and Ladder Firehouse, has become a real-world New York City tourist attraction.
 In May 2010, the group Improv Everywhere, at the invitation of the New York Public Library, staged a Ghostbusters-themed "mission" in the same reading room used in the film.
 The video game Burnout Paradise pays homage to the franchise with a car titled the 'Manhattan Spirit', which is based on the Ecto-1.

 The movie Be Kind Rewind includes a sequence in which Jack Black, Mos Def, and others recreate the first movie using props and costumes made by themselves, a guest appearance by Sigourney Weaver, and a version of the theme sung by Jack Black.

 On June 9, 2013, a trailer for a documentary called Spook Central, featuring clips from Ghostbusters alongside discussions of the perceived meanings in the film, mimicking the style of the documentary Room 237, was uploaded to YouTube.

 The movie's catchphrase, "Who you gonna call?", has been used in other media, like the 1990s Casper cartoon series.
 In the 1995 film version of Casper, Dan Aykroyd appears in character as Ray Stantz having been hired to remove the Whipstaff Manor of ghosts but having been foiled by the Ghostly Trio, Stantz sheepishly tells the new owners, "Who ya gonna call?
-Someone else".
+Someone else."

 In 2016, independent filmmakers produced a video titled Ghostheads, which showcases and profiles various "Ghostheads" (self-named fans of the franchise ala "Trekkers" for Star Trek), and different individual franchises throughout the United States and Canada.

 In 2018, the Carabinieri of Pavia named the plan to arrest an art thief who used a ghostly bed sheet to be unrecognizable "Operazione Ghostbusters" ("Operation Ghostbusters").

+In 2021, The Buffalo Ghostbusters asked fans from all around the world to raise money for a new full-size replica Ghostbusters sign, which it later donated to Hook & Ladder 8 in New York City, commonly known as "The Ghostbusters Firehouse".
+The sign now prominently hangs outside year-round, above the main entrance, and is visited often by fans.
+This has led to an annual fundraiser, with a celebration at the firehouse planned each year in early June to coincide with "Ghostbusters Day".

+Grand Theft Auto Online features references to Ghostbusters during the 2023 and 2024 Halloween updates.
+A car that looks like Ecto-1 can receive a "Ghosts Exposed" livery.
+A jumpsuit is available to all players who capture 10 ghosts on film, the jumpsuit looking like the iconic Ghostbusters suit with "Ghosts Exposed" decals.